 - Drink water after eating a meal: Water helps clean larger deposits of food from your teeth.
 Plus, we all could use a little more hydration!

 - Get cavities treated immediately: Cavities rarely hurt until they reach a critical stage.
 And don’t forget: a little bit of tooth decay usually becomes a little bit more.

-- See your hygienist every six months: The risk of critical dental problems diminishes significantly if you’re visiting us twice a year.
+- See your adult dentistry in Hamilton every six months: The risk of critical dental problems diminishes significantly if you’re visiting us twice a year.
 Patients that fit preventive dentistry into their schedule enjoy fewer dental visits and expenses over time than those who wait for emergencies to develop.

-Call our office in Hamilton, OH today to schedule a dental cleaning today!
+Call our office in Hamilton, OH today to schedule an adult dental cleaning today!